magneticio/vampkubistdocs/README.md

 # Vamp Kubist Preview release

-Kubist is a single Docker container that provides a REST API and React-based UI that you can use to:
+Kubist is a single Docker container that provides a REST API that you can use to:

 - gradually roll-out a new version of a service;
 - automatically rollback to the original version, in the case of errors and